Decoding Atomosophobia – The Fear of Atomic Explosions

 Practicing breathing techniques daily gives you a default technique that can be internalized.
 The purpose is to prepare you for any unexpected situation that puts stress on your body.
 Breathing regulates oxygen flow to the body thus telling your brain to relax.

-Talking to yourself helps rationalize unhelpful thoughts that come to your mind.
-If you can explain your behavior then you should also question it.
-Whether an action or situation is sensible?
+Talking to yourself helps rationalize unhelpful thoughts that may come to mind.
+If you can explain your behavior, then you should also question whether an action or situation is sensible?
 Is it necessary?
 Am I overreacting?
 Can I do something to get out of this situation that will change what I am feeling?
 What am I feeling?

 You can prepare these questions and answer them regularly.
-That’ll help you in two ways, you learn to teach yourself a method to cope with atomosophobia and the other is you shift your attention from the problem to yourself, and then from your fear to your logic.
+This will help you in two ways: you learn to teach yourself a method to cope with atomosophobia and you shift your attention from the problem to yourself, and then from your fear to your logic.

 Diet

 Your diet could be the biggest culprit behind your anxiety issues.
 Not just the phobia but anxiety in general.
 This is why reducing the quantity of alcohol, drugs, coffee and unprocessed food is recommended.
-It should tell you whether your food could be behind your fear.
+This may tell you whether your food could be behind your fear.

 Acceptance

-Essentially the fear of an atomic explosion is out of your control, but the way you respond to it is.
+Essentially, the fear of an atomic explosion is beyond your control, but the way you respond to it is not.
 So, let go of the fear by finding something else to focus on.

 While these are effective, we don’t suggest you rely only on self-help for treating atomosophobia.
-Professional help will be necessary to ensure the fear doesn’t return or grow severe.
+Professional help may be necessary to ensure the fear doesn’t return or grow more severe.

-A CBT procedure involves various methods to reduce and undo your perception of atomic explosions.
-A trained therapist will first try to find out the root cause of your fear by asking you certain questions.
-This helps them get a diagnosis which then helps them prepare a plan to treat the phobia.
+CBT is a process of changing your perception of atomic explosions.
+A licensed therapist will first try to determine the root cause of your fear by asking a series of questions.
+This helps them form a diagnosis and prepare a treatment plan.

-Once diagnosed your therapist will help you open up more about the triggers.
-These sessions turn into discussions that move you into a rationalizing mindset.
+Once diagnosed, your therapist will encourage you open up more about your triggers.
+These discussions help you move toward a more rationalized mindset where your fear is concerned.

 Desensitization

 Desensitization helps change your view of the threat and also your fear response.
-Though it has been controversial as it requires the patient to be repeatedly exposed to the trigger.
-No, it isn’t real, only a stimulus.
+It requires patients to be exposed to their triggers in a safe, controlled environment.
+Stimuli such as photos or videos may be used.

 Medications

-Medications could be an effective solution if the problem is your biological system.
-For example, genetic disorders or imbalanced hormones.
+Medications may be an effective solution if the problem is biological, such as genetic disorders or imbalanced hormones.

 Learning to Cope with Atomosophobia

-And…if you’re getting nervous thinking that all this reading might cause you to develop a fear, don’t be.
-Despite all the scary statistics, an extreme case of atomosophobia which causes you to run to the woods is highly rare, and yet, easily treatable.
+And if you’re getting nervous thinking that all this reading might cause you to develop a fear, don’t worry.
+Despite all the scary statistics, an extreme case of atomosophobia which causes you to run to the woods is rare, and yet, easily treatable.

 Recent Posts